-It is not a worthy argument to say that phenomenology is a sound philosophy simply because Saint John Paul II, St. Edith Stein (and Dietrich Von Hildebrand) thought so.
+It is not a worthy argument to say that phenomenology is a sound philosophy simply because St. John Paul II, St. Edith Stein (and Dietrich Von Hildebrand) thought so.
 That gifted and even charismatic individuals arrive at different philosophical conclusions about the nature of reality and how to engage in the work of philosophy means nothing more than that such differing conclusions are capable of being embraced by gifted and even charismatic individuals. t says nothing about the truth content of the respective positions, only the quality of the persons who hold those positions.
-Michael Voris did not "slam" phenomenology "unconditionally" but he would suggest that phenomenology has huge holes in what it defines as reality and, therefore, the philosophical exercise.
+Michael Voris did not "slam" phenomenology "unconditionally," but he would suggest that phenomenology has huge holes in what it defines as reality and, therefore, the philosophical exercise.

 Phenomenology is, at root, a decision to engage reality and do philosophy from entirely arbitrary premises that make the philosophical exercise one that proceeds from within one's head to the outside world.
 It's a deliberate choice to do philosophy in a manner that is incapable from the very beginning of arriving at an adequate accounting of reality, which should be the goal of any philosophical system.

 That phenomenologists are capable of saying truthful things is not a product of phenomenology but in spite of it.
 It's as if one decided to do philosophy beginning with the premise that all we can know is what we see on television.
 Philosophy can be done that way but, since the decision is made in advance that one is limited to what one can see on television, the results of such a philosophical exercise are not likely to be comprehensive and only accidentally related to reality.
-Phenomenology is a philosophical exercise that is little more than a logical game: let's see what we can do with philosophy when we deliberately limit our perception of reality to make the exercise that much more interesting.
+Phenomenology is a philosophical exercise that is little more than a logical game: Let's see what we can do with philosophy when we deliberately limit our perception of reality to make the exercise that much more interesting.
 It's like saying let's do math and see what happens if we assign the value of 3 to the number 2.
-Math can be done that way, I guess, and it may be a sign of particular genius to create an entire mathematical system where 2 = 3, but whatever value proceeds from such an exercise is accidental.
+Math can be done that way, and it may be a sign of particular genius to create an entire mathematical system where 2 = 3, but whatever value proceeds from such an exercise is accidental.
 It's considerably more fruitful and productive to do math in a real world where 2 = 2, but then it wouldn't take a genius to produce something fruitful and productive in such a universe.

 Phenomenology is the study of structures of consciousness as experienced from the first-person point of view.
 The central structure of an experience is its intentionality, its being directed toward something, as it is an experience of or about some object.
 An experience is directed toward an object by virtue of its content or meaning (which represents the object) together with appropriate enabling conditions.

 To quote another famous person in another context, "what further evidence do we need" that phenomenology begins with human consciousness and not with the real world?
 Since human consciousness is something real within each individual subject who is conscious, it is a valid field of inquiry that other, less encumbered philosophical systems address within their philosophical "anthropology" and "psychology."
 Phenomenology begins more with an epistemological statement than a response to reality itself.
-Phenomenology is a systematic exercise in philosophical narcissism that, because it is a real human being engaged in a very real exercise of conscious thought, will produce an occasional truth but one which may or may not correspond to reality.
+Phenomenology is a systematic exercise in philosophical narcissism that, because it is a real human being engaged in a very real exercise of conscious thought, will produce an occasional truth but one that may or may not correspond to reality.

 Empathy is only a problem to be solved because the rules of phenomenology make it so.
 In a philosophical system that begins with reality rather than the "structures of consciousness," empathy isn't hard either to define or understand.
 The dictionary definition of empathy is "the feeling that you understand and share another person's experiences and emotions: the ability to share someone else's feelings."
 This is only a "problem" in phenomenology because there's no defined way to know the experiences and emotions of another because one is limited to "the study of structures of consciousness as experienced from the first-person point of view."
 Since we can't know someone else from "the first-person point of view" (it is ruled out by definition in phenomenology), it takes a doctoral dissertation of considerable brilliance to "solve" the "problem" of empathy.
 What Edith Stein achieved was remarkable, but not because the problem of empathy is a difficult "problem" in the real world.

 Phenomenology may be "the study of structures of consciousness as experienced from the first-person point of view," but that doesn't make it a comprehensive or even coherent philosophical system.
 It allows all sorts of mischief to creep into philosophical and theological discourse because one's starting point ignores so much of reality.
-Just look at the confusion inflicted on the Church and Her faithful by Blessed John Paul II and what has become known as Theology of the Body, all of which proceeds from insights gained via phenomenological analysis and its offspring called Personalism.
+Just look at the confusion inflicted on the Church and Her faithful by Pope St. John Paul II and what has become known as Theology of the Body, all of which proceeds from insights gained via phenomenological analysis and its offspring called Personalism.
 Marriage and sexuality are defined not in terms of reality but in terms of how people experience marriage and sexuality, which understanding may or may not correspond with reality.
 In more realist philosophies, marriage and sexuality can be and are understood through their purpose independent of what human beings may experience within their "structures of consciousness."
-The mischief and confusion which attends almost all discussions today of "conscience" can be laid at the feet of the subjectivist tendencies of modern philosophical thought, including phenomenology and personalism.
+The mischief and confusion that attends almost all discussions today of "conscience" can be laid at the feet of the subjectivist tendencies of modern philosophical thought, including phenomenology and personalism.

 Phenomenology can't escape from its foundational subjective beginnings without going beyond its own principles.
 The truth is that you can't adequately and satisfactorily account for all that confronts us in the real world by beginning with subjective experience.
 That is the fundamental deficiency of phenomenology (and philosophical idealism in general).
 It makes what should be a relatively easy philosophical exercise into something that only philosophical athletes and logicians can appreciate.
 These contrived philosophical conclusions are then inflicted on a real world of real people more in touch with reality than these presumed mental gymnasts and giants.
 Because of the stature and reputation of these gymnasts and giants their philosophical conclusions are taken almost on faith by ordinary people and then discussed in the real world as if they actually make sense.
 Mischief follows.

 The real world is knowable and understandable by itself.
 That is the fundamental principle of philosophical realism.
-We encounter and experience the real world not our experiences of the real world (much less our "structures of consciousness").
-That Blessed John Paul II, and St. Edith Stein, and Dr. Dietrich Von Hildebrand managed to be and remain orthodox and faithful Catholics and, at the same time, embrace the methods of phenomenology says only that phenomenology does not lead inexorably to apostasy.
-That Edward Schillebeeckx could become a virtual apostate from the Catholic Faith using the same philosophical methods means that phenomenology does not lead inexorably to Catholic orthodoxy (because it is not grounded in reality).
+We encounter and experience the real world, not our experiences of the real world (much less our "structures of consciousness").
+That Pope St. John Paul II, St. Edith Stein and Dr. Dietrich Von Hildebrand managed to be and remain orthodox and faithful Catholics and, at the same time, embrace the methods of phenomenology says only that phenomenology does not lead inexorably to apostasy.
+That Edward Schillebeeckx could become a virtual apostate from the Catholic faith using the same philosophical methods means that phenomenology does not lead inexorably to Catholic orthodoxy (because it is not grounded in reality).
 Thomism does not have the same track record of outcomes.
 One must fight mightily against Thomism to resist its inexorable trajectory towards Catholic orthodoxy.
 I believe one must fight mightily within phenomenology to maintain Catholic orthodoxy.
 To be a phenomenologist and a faithful Catholic requires a certain degree of philosophical schizophrenia such that one does philosophy with one side of one's brain while remembering Catholic orthodoxy with the other.